exwm/yt_clipper/readme.md

 **Alt+A:** Add a point at the current time.

-- During an active **crop manipulation** — pan-drag or resize, both started with **Ctrl+Click+Drag** on the crop overlay — with the crop chart visible, pressing **Alt+A** drops a crop keyframe at the current time.
-The held point reverts to its previous drop position and the new point captures the current visual crop, letting you place multiple keyframes in one continuous gesture for rapid dynamic-crop tracking.
+- During an active crop manipulation (pan-drag or resize started with **Ctrl+Click+Drag** on the crop overlay) with the crop chart visible, **Alt+A** drops a crop keyframe at the current time.
+The held point reverts to its previous drop position and the new point captures the current visual crop.
+- This lets you place multiple keyframes in one continuous gesture for rapid dynamic-crop tracking.
-- The plain **A** hotkey is rerouted to this "add crop keyframe" action while a crop manipulation is active with the crop chart visible — useful for one-handed keyframe placement during a drag or resize.
+- The plain **A** hotkey is rerouted to "add crop keyframe" while a crop manipulation is active with the crop chart visible.
+Useful for one-handed keyframe placement during a drag or resize.
-- For resize specifically, per-keyframe **size** variation only takes effect in **zoompan** mode (in pan-only mode the crop W/H is shared across all points by mode invariant, so resize-based rapid keyframing primarily affects X/Y position).
+- For resize, per-keyframe size variation only takes effect in `zoompan` mode.
+In `pan-only` mode the crop W/H is shared across all points, so resize-based rapid keyframing primarily affects X/Y position.

 **Alt+Shift+Click:** Delete a point.